socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 ### Example(s)
 DPR [Tutorial 1](https://github.com/socadk/design-practice-repository/blob/master/tutorials/DPR-Tutorial1.md) applies the seven steps to an online shop example.
+[MAP Tutorial 2](https://microservice-api-patterns.org/patterns/tutorials/tutorial2) provides an additional application example.

 In the end-to-end demo for tool-supported API design and service identification ["Domain-Driven Service Design with Context Mapper and MDSL"](https://medium.com/olzzio/domain-driven-service-design-with-context-mapper-and-mdsl-d5a0fc6091c2), the seven steps are applied, and partially automated with the help of [Context Mapper](https://contextmapper.org/news/2020/08/06/v5.15.0-released/) and [MDSL](https://microservice-api-patterns.github.io/MDSL-Specification/) tools such as an OpenAPI generator: